Holi 2025: The Ultimate Guide to Celebrating the Festival of Colors with Joy and Safety

 DIY Natural Colors

-• Yellow: Turmeric + chickpea flour.
+Yellow: Turmeric + gram flour.

-• Red: Beetroot powder + rice flour.
+Red: Beetroot powder + rice flour.

 Water Conservation

-Holi Recipes: Feast Like a King/Queen
+Holi Recipes: Eat Like a King/Queen

 Must-Try Sweets

-Drinks to Elevate the Mood
+Drinks to Lift the Mood

-Internal Link: Explore more Indian festival recipes here.
+Internal Link: More Indian festival recipes

 FAQs: Your Holi 2025 Questions, Answered